Survey: US businesses add a modest 153,000 jobs in December

 - Seattle-area developer Dargey charged with fraud after collecting $150M from Asian investors

+The economy picked up in the July-September quarter, expanding at a solid 3.5 percent annual rate, but growth is expected to be sluggish for all of 2016.
+Still, consumer confidence has jumped since the election, particularly among Republican voters, and the stock market is near record highs.

+Businesses are also confident enough in future growth to hold onto their workers.
+Applications for unemployment benefits, a proxy for layoffs, fell to just 235,000 last week, nearly the lowest level since 1973.

 The ADP data cover only private businesses and often diverge from official figures.
-Economists forecast that the government’s jobs report, being released Friday, will show a gain of 173,000 jobs, according to data provider FactSet.
+Economists forecast that the government’s jobs report, to be released Friday, will show a gain of 173,000, according to data provider FactSet.

+That report may also show that the unemployment rate ticked up to 4.7 percent in December, up from 4.6 percent the previous month, economists expect.
+Still, that is a low rate that suggests employers may have to offer higher pay to attract and keep workers.
+That could deliver broader pay gains for more Americans.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.